 I have to start by admitting that I was a chronic endurance athlete that hated the gym.
 It’s true.
 Today, I consider myself a gym rat with a possible addiction to lifting weights.
 Why?
 Because my body feels better when I do it and I like feeling good.

 A second confession: I used to avoid watching people do exercises.
 I would make sure a patient could do their home exercise program and I would focus on manual therapy during physical therapy treatments.
 I didn’t feel someone should pay me to watch them work out.
 If someone needed an emphasis on strength, I would refer them to a personal trainer.
 Then one day I hired a personal trainer.
 CrossFit classes weren’t working for me and I was off and on the soccer field with injuries.
 I couldn’t get myself to the gym on my own so I hired someone to watch me workout.
 Doing so made me realize there was so much more to it than watching.
 Programming is complicated, challenging and when done right, very rewarding.
 My pain disappeared and the strength I’ve gained has made functioning in both sport and life easier.
 I became intrigued.
 I started programming for a few patients who wanted to get into the gym but didn’t know what to do, were afraid of injury or lacked motivation.
 I’m surprised to say, I absolutely love it.
 It challenges me and I have gotten results with patients that far exceed what they would have achieved with just a home exercise program.
 More recently I started programming for expecting mamas and it’s so much fun!
 I am so happy to be able to help women workout throughout their entire pregnancy when what they usually do stops feeling good.
-Then they go have their baby and I help them get back to their pre-baby self (or an even better version).
+Then they go have their baby and I help them get back to whatever their postpartum goals are.
+I avoid using the term “pre-baby body” because I feel an even better version can be achieved through proper postpartum rehabilitation.
 As an added bonus, I get to provide some prenatal and postnatal education and support along the way.

 I recognize that individualized programming is not an option for everyone so here are a few principles I follow when it comes to getting strong and feeling better: